JessicaGreben/DevOpsBootcamp/observability/README.md

 #### Prometheus

-- The best info to get learn Prometheus: [Prometheus Up and Running](https://amzn.to/2WcweiF)
+- The best book to learn about Prometheus: [Prometheus Up and Running](https://amzn.to/2WcweiF)